paseo-network/paseo-action-submission/pas/PAS-11-Providers-Requirements.md

 ### Node Versions
 All nodes (validators, collators, and RPC nodes) **must run the latest node version, or at minimum, the previous version**.
 In the event of an emergency upgrade, providers must update their nodes **within 48 hours** of the request.

-**Failure to meet this criterion will result in the complete loss of compensation for the affected node(s).**
+**Failure to meet these criteria will result in a complete loss of compensation for the affected node(s).**